neondatabase-labs/pgpi/README.md

 If you prefer to use Wireshark to analyze your Postgres traffic, you can use the `--client-sslkeylogfile` and/or `--server-sslkeylogfile` options to specify files that will have TLS keys (for either side of the connection) appended for use in decryption.

 You could also simply use an unencrypted connection on the client side.
-The `--deny-client-ssl` option will make `pgpi` tell connecting clients that TLS is not supported (while still supporting TLS for the onward connection to the server).
+Use the `--deny-client-ssl` option to have `pgpi` tell connecting clients that TLS is not supported (while still supporting TLS for the onward connection to the server).

 If using Wireshark, you might also want to specify `--log-forwarded none`.